Tagline: He’s just CRAZY bout this store!

 Intruder takes more than a leaf out of Dead by Dawn‘s Book of the Dead, presumably in the hope that Spiegel and co. could get the majority of its carnage through the censorship door, and there are many comparisons to be drawn here other than the obvious cameo of cult figure Bruce Campbell.
 First of all, the movie has its tongue firmly in its cheek.
 The murders may be gruesome, devastatingly so, but like Dead by Dawn its sense of fun and Days of Our Lives characterisation softens the blow, while a ludicrously comical killer only adds to the film’s absurd presentation.

 That being the case, there are some inspired examples of this kind of carefree creativity⸺an ingenious shot of our murderer’s blurred reflection being one of them⸺while a bloodied light bulb motif, again borrowed from Raimi’s The Evil Dead, is particularly effective – perhaps even more so than its source material.
-The movie also borrows heavily from John Carpenter’s Halloween as our POV killer stalks with a perverted breath, and a series of seemingly innocuous shots hint at the presence of an unseen menace.
-It is because of this that the movie is able to muster instances of palpable tension.
+The movie also borrows heavily from John Carpenter’s Halloween as our POV killer stalks with a perverted breath and a series of seemingly innocuous shots hint at the presence of an unseen menace.
+It is because of this that the movie is able to muster instances of palpable tension – quite the feat for such a silly premise.

 In the end, Intruder is all about a series of murders and their creative extremities.
 This is the kind of picture that relishes in its ability to make its audience cringe, and thanks to the special effects maestros at KNB EFX Group, who went on to work on cringing classics such as Misery and From Dusk Till Dawn, you find yourself anticipating each kill with a worrying fascination, wondering what on Earth they’ll come up with to top the last.